 Otolaryngologist and research professor Dr. Leonard Rybak, Ph.D, M.D., explains, “Ototoxicity is the process by which the inner ear is damaged by a drug.
 It can affect either the balance system or the auditory system, or sometimes both.”

 Ototoxicity literally means “ear poisoning” (“oto” = ear, “toxicity” = poisoning).
 Any substance that has the potential to damage the inner ear is considered ototoxic.
-Because inner ear organs control both hearing and balance, damage can result in hearing loss, tinnitus and balance problems.
+Because inner ear organs control both hearing and balance, damage from ototoxic drugs and medicines can result in hearing loss, tinnitus and balance problems.

 Many medications are known to have ototoxic effects.
 According to the American Speech-Language-Hearing Association, there are more than 200 known ototoxic medications in use today.